top of page

 The Helper

-A helper is someone who has trained on a CPCAB level 2 counselling skills course.
-They have learned how to use counselling skills and techniques.
+As defined by Gerard Egan in his book The Skilled Helper, the helper is typically someone who has trained on an introductory counselling skills course, such as a CPCAB Level 2 Counselling Skills course.
+They have learned how to use counselling skills and techniques safely and effectively.
 They can offer someone a place to feel heard or, if needed, signposted to further support.
-While we may think the term is a bit empty, it is there to serve an important purpose.
+While we may think the term carries less weight, it is there to serve as an important distinction.

-You may find that a colleague at work, perhaps a friend (though there is a question over this), or an acquaintance are trained in counselling skills and can offer you a safe and supportive space to talk through what bothers you.
-They have some basic skills that allow you to feel heard, uninterrupted, and a chance to talk confidentially.
+You may find that a colleague at work, a friend, or an acquaintance are trained in counselling skills and can offer you a safe and supportive space to talk through what bothers you.
+They have some foundational skills that allow you to feel heard, uninterrupted, and a chance to talk confidentially.
 These are hugely powerful and helpful techniques that can dramatically help someone.

 A helper can listen, can be non-judgemental, empathic, and signpost to further support

-Typically, they would make it clear that they have trained on a CPCAB level 2 counselling skills course and have some counselling skills.
-And that they can listen but are unable to provide the level of support a trained counsellor can offer.
-This is important as it draws attention to the limits of the helper’s abilities and lets the other person know that they may be referred on to more suitable help.
+Ideally, they would make it clear that they have trained on a CPCAB Level 2 course and have some counselling skills.
+They would explain they can listen and hold space for that individual whilst also explaining the limits of their support.
+This is important because it draws attention to the extent of the helper’s abilities and lets the other person know that they may want to consider seeking more qualified help.
 Nevertheless, a helper is a vital opportunity for a person to experience that undistracted time to explore and understand what is on their mind.

 The Differences Between a Counsellor and a Helper

 Broadly from this article you can take away that a key difference between a counsellor and a helper has to do with limits of ability.
 A helper, as we define it on our counselling skills course, can create a safe space to discuss a problem yet is limited to the help they can offer.
 In general, we tell our students that a helper can listen, can be non-judgemental, empathic, and signpost to further support.
 Whereas, by contrast, a counsellor, has a greater range of skills to contain, hold, and keep safe the other person.
 They will have training to provide a broader and deeper range of support.
-As well as be members of a professional body, signing up to their ethical framework.
+As well as be a member of a professional body and abide by their ethical framework.

 Being a Helper with Counselling Skills